sikessle/alksa/ALKSA/FeatureList.md

 ## FROM table list

-* Joins must be subset
-* Each Join must be exactly the same (same table and type).
+* Each Join must be exactly the same (same table, type and ON clause).
-* Additional Joins with unbound tables

 ### WHERE clause

-* ON clause from Join-Statement ????
 * Logic AND/OR/NOT  ????
 * Comparison < > = <= >= ?????